pinecone-io/pinecone-java-client/README.md

 }
 ```

+#### Default HTTP Timeout Configuration

+The Pinecone client uses default HTTP timeouts that are suitable for most operations:
+- **Connect timeout**: 30 seconds
+- **Read timeout**: 120 seconds (accommodates long-running operations like index creation/deletion)
+- **Write timeout**: 30 seconds

+These defaults are designed to handle operations that may take longer than typical HTTP requests, such as creating or deleting indexes which can take 30-120+ seconds.

 #### Passing OkHttpClient for control plane operations

-If you need to provide a custom `OkHttpClient`, you can do so by using the `withOkHttpClient()` method of the
+If you need to provide a custom `OkHttpClient` with different timeout values or other custom configuration, you can do so by using the `withOkHttpClient()` method of the
 `Pinecone.Builder` class to pass in your `OkHttpClient` object.

 ```java